 In this business, timing is everything.

-Make sure that your component manufacturing partner is on the same page when it comes to the production timeline.
-If their turnaround time fits with your own manufacturing schedule, then you should be good to go.
+Ensure your component manufacturing partner is on the same page regarding the production timeline.
+If their turnaround time fits your manufacturing schedule, you should be ready to go.

 However, ask them how they’ll troubleshoot potential delays.
 It’s crucial as the turnaround time directly impacts production pricing.

 Speaking about pricing, explore their payment terms.
 Sometimes, when you work with a component manufacturer for the first time, they might demand full payment for pre-production.
 So, discuss the payment terms early and avoid surprises down the road.